NatashaRy/house-price-predictor/README.md

 ![Regression Performance Plot](outputs/ml_pipeline/predict_price/v1/regression_performance.png)

-## Testing and Bugs
+## Testing

-This section outlines the testing strategies and bug resolutions implemented during the development of the project.
+This section outlines the testing strategies implemented during the development and deployment of the project.
 A combination of automated and manual testing was conducted to ensure the functionality, reliability, and performance of the dashboard and machine learning model.

 **Summary**:
 - All tests passed successfully, confirming that the project meets the client's requirements.